-If equipped, the rearview mirror contains an ASSIST and a SOS button.
+If equipped, the overhead console contains an ASSIST and a SOS button.

 ALWAYS obey traffic laws and pay attention to the road.
 ALWAYS drive safely with your hands on the steering wheel.
-You have full responsibility and assume all risks related to the use of the Uconnect and

-SiriusXM Guardian features and applications in this vehicle.
-Only use Uconnect features and SiriusXM Guardian services when it is safe to do so.
+You have full responsibility and assume all risks related to the use of the features and applications in this vehicle.
+Only use the features and applications when it is safe to do so.
 Failure to do so may result in an accident involving serious injury or death.

 - Your vehicle may be transmitting data as authorized by the subscriber. - The SOS and ASSIST buttons will only function if you are connected to an operable LTE (voice/data) or 4G (data) network.
-Other Uconnect services will only be operable if your SiriusXM Guardian service is active and you are connected to an operable LTE (voice/data) or 4G (data) network.
+Other Uconnect services will only be operable if your SiriusXM GuardianTM service is active and you are connected to an operable LTE (voice/data) or 4G (data) network.